This post may contain affiliate links. Please read our privacy policy.

 Once overfished and in danger of extinction, now U.S.-caught swordfish is in the sustainable category, so we can buy and cook it without reservations (or you can make reservations and eat it in a restaurant, but that’s not why you are here!)

-The time for grilling swordfish depends, like most everything you grill, on the thickness of the fish.
-An average of 8 to 10 minutes total for a 1-inch steak is about right, with the heat source being about 4 inches away from the grill.
+Like most things you grill, the time for grilling swordfish depends on its thickness.
+An average of 8 to 10 minutes total for a 1-inch steak is about right, with the heat source about 4 inches away from the grill.

 Tips